 What will happen if you try and fail?

 You’ll have tried.
 And then you’ll try again, a bit smarter and more experienced- until you succeed.

-Forget everyone else.
-Focus and invest in making yourself the BEST version possible of you- as a friend, business professional, family member, and student of life.
+Focus and invest in making yourself the BEST version possible of yourself- as a friend, business professional, family member, and student of life.

-You want to be successful?
-REALLY want to be successful?
+Do you want to be successful?
+Want to be successful?